mlin/spVCF/SPEC.md

 ### Optional: QC entropy reduction or "squeezing"

-Lastly, spVCF suggests an optional convention to remove typically-unneeded detail from the matrix, and increase the compressibility of what remains, prior to the sparse encoding.

-In any cell with QC measures indicating zero non-reference reads (typically `AD=d,0` for some *d*, but this depends on how the pVCF-generating pipeline expresses non-reference read depth), keep only `GT` and `DP` and omit any other fields.
+Lastly, spVCF suggests the following convention to remove typically-unneeded detail from the matrix, and increase the compressibility of what remains, prior to the sparse encoding.
+In any cell with QC measures indicating zero non-reference reads (typically `AD=d,0` for some *d*, but this depends on how the pVCF-generating pipeline expresses non-reference read depth), report only `GT` and `DP` and omit any other fields.
 Also, round `DP` down to a power of two (0, 1, 2, 4, 8, 16, ...).

 This "squeezing" requires the encoder to reorder the colon-delimited fields in each cell so that `GT` and `DP` precede any other fields.
-Then it's valid for a subset of cells to omit remaining fields completely, as permitted in VCF.
+Then it's valid for a subset of cells to omit remaining fields completely, as permitted by VCF.
 The FORMAT specification in column 9 of each line must reflect this reordering.

-The squeezing transformation can be applied to any pVCF, usually to great benefit, whether or not the spVCF sparse encoding is also used.
+The optional squeezing transformation can be applied to any pVCF, usually to great benefit, whether or not the spVCF sparse encoding is also used.

-Revisiting the worked example above reveals a third benefit of squeezing, that it extends repetitive runs through sites with multiple alternate alleles.
+Revisiting the worked example above reveals another benefit of squeezing, that it extends repetitive runs through sites with multiple alternate alleles.

 ```
 #CHROM  POS ID REF ALT ...
 FORMAT       Alice                  Bob                      Carol